oceanprotocol/docs/content/tutorials/marketplace-fees.md

 ## Fee values

+The table is periodically updated.
+Users are advised to confirm new values through the [contracts](https://github.com/oceanprotocol/contracts) and the [market](https://github.com/oceanprotocol/market).

 | Swap Fees                                                     | Value in Ocean Market, using any Provider | Value in Other Markets                                                                                                                           |
 | :------------------------------------------------------------ | :----------------------------------------:| :----------------------------------------------------------------------------------------------------------------------------------------------- |
 | publishMarket: Pools                                          | 0%                                        | Set in the market config, by the publishing market.<br>Min = 0.001%<br>Max = 10%                                                                 |